This post was most recently updated on June 5th, 2020

 There is a debate going on in the bunny world – colony rabbits vs cages – What is the best way to raise rabbits?
+There are rabbit colony pros and cons, and the same for raising rabbits in cages.

 Please read: This information is provided for educational purposes only and is not intended to treat, diagnose or prevent any disease.
 We encourage you to make your own health care decisions in partnership with a qualified health care professional.